Tempest’s Edge | Film

 The story.

-Coming out of covid, I wanted to process the collective loss we faced during the pandemic and my own personal journey through grief.
+This film speaks about the collective loss we faced during the pandemic and my own personal journey through grief.

 The creation.